-- 5.1 Special meetings of the Council may be convened under the following circumstances: - (1) At any time by decision of the Council; - (2) For consideration of urgent business in accordance with the provisions of Standing Order 5.4; and - (3) By requisition in accordance with the provisions of Standing Order 5.3. - 5.2 Those requesting a meeting in accordance with Standing Order 5.1 (2) shall do so by completing the form attached in Appendix 1 specifying the purpose of the business proposed to be transacted at the meeting. - A Special Meeting may be called at any time by the Provost providing he/ she has received a requisition in writing specifying the business proposed to be transacted at the meeting and signed by at least seven Members of the Council.
-The date, time and venue of the meeting will be as determined by the Chief Executive but must be within fourteen days of receipt of the requisition. - 5.4 The Provost may convene a Special Meeting if it appears to him/her that there are items of urgent business to be considered.
-If the office of Provost is vacant, or if the
+- 5.1 Special meetings of the Council may be convened under the following circumstances: - (1) At any time by decision of the Council; - (2) For consideration of urgent business in accordance with the provisions of Standing Order 5.4; - (3) To determine planning applications in terms of the Town and Country Planning (Scotland) Act 1997 as amended, if required; and - (4) By requisition in accordance with the provisions of Standing Order 5.3. - 5.2 Those requesting a meeting in accordance with Standing Order 5.1 (2) shall do so by completing the form attached in Appendix 1 specifying the purpose of the business proposed to be transacted at the meeting. - 5.3 A Special Meeting may be called at any time by the Provost providing he/ she has received a requisition in writing specifying the business proposed to be transacted at the meeting and signed by at least seven Members of the Council.
+The date, time and venue of the meeting will be as determined by the Chief Executive but must be within fourteen days of receipt of the requisition.

-Provost is unable to act for any reason, the Depute Provost of the Council may at any time call such a meeting.
-If the Offices of Provost and Depute Provost are both vacant or they are otherwise unable to act, the Chief Executive may convene such a meeting.

-- If the Provost agrees to convene a meeting, the notice of the meeting will confirm the special purpose for which it is being called and the date, time and venue will be as determined by the Chief Executive but shall be no later than 14 days from receipt of the form requesting the meeting. - The Chief Executive may determine in consultation with the Monitoring Officer and the Chair of a Panel, or in their absence the Vice -Chair, the requirement to convene a special meeting of any Panel.
+- The Provost may convene a Special Meeting if it appears to him/her that there are items of urgent business to be considered.
+If the office of Provost is vacant, or if the Provost is unable to act for any reason, the Depute Provost of the Council may at any time call such a meeting.
+If the Offices of Provost and Depute Provost are both vacant or they are otherwise unable to act, the Chief Executive may convene such a meeting. - If the Provost agrees to convene a meeting, the notice of the meeting will confirm the special purpose for which it is being called and the date, time and venue will be as determined by the Chief Executive but shall be no later than 14 days from receipt of the form requesting the meeting. - The Chief Executive may determine in consultation with the Monitoring Officer and the Chair of a Panel, or in their absence the Vice -Chair, the requirement to convene a special meeting of any Panel.
 The notice of the meeting will confirm the special purpose for which it is being called and the date, time and venue will be as determined by the Chief Executive. - 5.7 A Special Meeting may be held on a wholly remote basis by electronic means or in circumstances whereby some participants attend in person and other participants take part by remote means.
+Attendance by remote means requires to be advised to the Chief Executive in advance of the meeting and requires to be from a fixed private location.